binary code

 Innovative Curriculum - MS in Cyber Physical Systems

-Note: A subset of program courses are available at the regional campus.
+Note: A subset of program courses are available at campuses outside of Boston.

 Toronto, Canada Campus: This institution has been granted consent by the Minister of Colleges and Universities to offer this degree program for a five-year term starting January 18, 2023.
 Prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (e.g., acceptable to potential employers, professional licensing bodies or other educational institutions.)